 Toontrack EZmix 2 Metal Bundle Review

-For users of Toontrack’s EZDrummer software, there are several excellent metal plugins that can be run through that VST.
+For users of Toontrack’s EZDrummer software, several excellent metal plugins can be run through that VST.
 If you want the very best metal drum kit samples and sounds, it’s worth considering investing in EZDrummer and this Metal Bundle.

 EZmix 2 Metal Bundle is a native plug-in optimized for metal music.
 It’s loaded up with everything from compressors and reverbs to guitar amp simulators and stereo enhancers—allowing you to mix in the box from one user-friendly interface.